Whenever a public figure dies without a will, there’s always a sudden surge of interest around the topic of wills and estate planning.

 If you have a complicated life — maybe you own your own business, have built up a lot of assets or you have a blended family — you probably won’t want to go the online self-prepared route.
 You’ll likely need to go see a lawyer who specializes in wills, estates and trusts.

-But for everybody else, money expert Clark Howard says that doing it online yourself is a viable option.
+But for everybody else, Clark Howard says that doing it online yourself is a viable option.
 If you get confused along the way as you’re doing your will online, you may need to stop and see a lawyer.

 The reality is these online services do a great job of asking interactive questions to guide you through the will completion process.
 But if you want to just push through for peace of mind, it is much cheaper to have a lawyer review the will you’ve self-prepared than to have them actually prepare one for you from scratch.